philocalyst/recipe/prompt.md

 == Bake ==

-Pour the @&(=~1)batter{} into each #&cake pan{} as evenly as possible.
+Pour the @&(=~1)batter{} into each #&cake pan(9in,round){} as evenly as possible.

-> For readers who love to be as precise as possible, the fastest way to split the batter evenly is to tare the weight of a cake pan on a digital scale and alternate pouring between two pans while massing them in turn.
+> For readers who love to be as precise as possible, the fastest way to split the batter evenly is to tare the weight of a cake pan(9in,round) on a digital scale and alternate pouring between two pans while massing them in turn.
 In about thirty seconds, you can evenly split the batter with as little as 1% error.

-Bake both #&cake pan{}s in a 350°F oven on a rack set to the center position for ~{25%minutes} or until a #?toothpick{} thrust into the center of the cake and withdrawn is clean or only has dry crumbs attached.
+Bake both #&cake pan(9in,round){}s in a 350°F oven on a rack set to the center position for ~{25%minutes} or until a #?toothpick{} thrust into the center of the cake and withdrawn is clean or only has dry crumbs attached.

-Remove both #&cake pan{}s from the #oven{} and allow them to sit on a #wire rack{} for ~{5%minutes}.
+Remove both #&cake pan(9in,round){}s from the #oven{} and allow them to sit on a #wire rack{} for ~{5%minutes}.

 == Remove from Pans ==

-Run a #knife{} along the circumference of each round to release the cake from the #&cake pan|pan{}.
-Invert the #&cake pan|pan{} over a #&wire rack{}.
+Run a #knife{} along the circumference of each round to release the cake from the #&cake pan(9in,round)|pan{}.
+Invert the #&cake pan(9in,round)|pan{} over a #&wire rack{}.
 The cake should gently release and rest on the rack.

-Immediately remove the #&sheet of parchment paper{} from the bottom of the cake.
+Immediately remove the #&parchment paper{} from the bottom of the cake.

 > Waiting until the cake begins to cool may result in some of the cake surface sticking to the paper and lifting off as you remove the paper.